Reading Log Alternative to get kids reading at home

 I added “Read Sticky Note with a partner” to my Morning Routine Google Slide and as my students unpacked their backpacks, they raced to my desk to show me their Sticky Notes!
 I proudly told them they could choose a partner who had their Sticky Note completed as well and they scurried off to share with friends!

-When one student came up to me and whispered, “I forgot to do my Sticky Note”, I told him to read now and I would tell him when 20 minutes was over.
+When one student came up to me and whispered, “I forgot to do my Sticky Note”, I told him he could read now and I’d let him know when 20 minutes was over.
 He could do his Sticky Note then.
-He sat at his desk and read, finishing his note before class started.
-He didn’t get a chance to read with a friend.

 When class started, we all sat in the floor and I asked my students to share their Sticky Notes with the class.
 As they read their notes, I noticed that some Sticky Notes told us what had happened in the story while other notes were quite sparse in their details from the book.